Why Ethical Link Building Is Key to SEO Success

 This difficulty creates ethical issues around link building.
 To circumvent problems and try to cheat the system, marketers can feel tempted to use questionable or even unethical practices.
-This article will detail link-building practices and how to stay ethical when executing your SEO strategy.
+This article will detail link-building practices and how to stay ethical when building a solid SEO foundation.

 Unethical SEO and Black Hat Tactics to Avoid

-- Forum comments with optimized links within the signature of a poster
+forum comments with optimized links within the signature of a poster; and

 Given the methods Black Hat SEO uses, a site's quality diminishes, most often due to practices like:

-- Keyword stuffing.
-When keywords are unnaturally inserted into a page in order to cheat search engine algorithms.
-Google gives examples like lists of phone numbers, cities, or states, with the sole purpose of boosting a page's ranking.
+Keyword stuffing.
+When keywords are unnaturally inserted into a page to cheat search engine algorithms, Google gives examples like lists of phone numbers, cities, or states to boost a page's ranking.

-- Link Farms.
-Link Farms are websites that exist only to create backlinks for another website, with the goal of boosting its search engine rankings.
-They usually have a few bits of low-quality content, and then they are jam-packed with as many links as possible.
+Link Farms.
+Link Farms exist only to create backlinks for another website to boost its search engine rankings.
+They usually have a few bits of low-quality content and are jam-packed with as many links as possible.

 As someone interested in SEO, you can probably now see why Black Hat SEO can be tempting.
 Some of these strategies seem like a perfect fit!
-The problem is, they are short term boons at best, and if you're playing the long game - which is what SEO is - then these will only set you farther back.
+The problem is, they are short-term boons at best, and if you're playing the long game - which is what SEO is - these will only set you farther back.

 First off, there are consequences to using Black Hat SEO practices for your website.
-Search engines have become very efficient at detecting their use, and they will definitely punish you for using unethical strategies.
-They'll penalize your page's rankings and maybe even blacklist your website entirely.
-It can easily ruin your reputation not only with search engines and their algorithms, but also with other websites, and even the general public.
-If you mess up hard enough, you could even get an article calling you and your sketchy practices out in the New York Times.
+Search engines have become very efficient at detecting their use and will punish you for using unethical strategies.
+They'll penalize your page's rankings and even blacklist your website entirely.
+It can easily ruin your reputation with search engines, their algorithms and other websites, and even the general public.
+If you mess up hard enough, you could even get an article calling you and your sketchy practices in the New York Times.
 Given the chances that a search engine discovers your use of Black Hat tactics, the risk of using them is too significant compared to the small, short-term benefits you'll get.

 Additionally, Black Hat tactics will hurt your user experience.
 Users will arrive on illegible pages, stuffed with links, unnaturally written, or just have generally low-quality content, and they will quickly want to get away from your page.
 Remember that the user experience is key.
 There is no point in having your page rank highly in a search engine's algorithm only to have users hate visiting it.
 Even if you don't necessarily care about the user experience, high bounce rates will inevitably make your search engine rankings drop, and unethical backlinking may not be able to compensate for it.